jeytuan/Netsoul/README.md

-# Netsoul w/ Etherlink & Gateway.fm
-: A Web3 Gaming Exploration
+# Netsoul: A Web3 Gaming Exploration

 ## Overview

-Netsoul, the cross-chain gaming platform, has teamed up with Etherlink and Gateway.fm for an enhanced Web3 experience.
-By incorporating Gateway.fm's Presto Rollup, Netsoul aims to optimize the deployment of smart contracts across blockchains seamlessly.
+Netsoul, the cross-chain gaming platform, has teamed up with Etherlink, Gateway.fm, CANTO, and many other Web3 players for an cross-chain gaming experience.
+By integrating a diverse array of blockchain features and the latest software from leading Web3 platforms, Netsoul aims to gamify the entire ecosystem, creating an immersive and engaging experience.

 ## Project Summary